ahmedshakill/TCPServer/readme.md

 Instructions

-cd into the directory where the Dockerfile is located then
+cd into this directory [where the Dockerfile is located]

+then

 1)     docker build .